Malcolm Jenkins: New Orleans Saints (second stint)

-On March 23, 2020, Jenkins signed a four-year, $32 million contract to return to the New Orleans Saints.
+On March 23, 2020, the New Orleans Saints signed Jenkins to a four-year, $32 million contract that included$16.25 million guaranteed and a signing bonus of $9.00 million.

-In Week 2 against the Las Vegas Raiders on Monday Night Football, Jenkins recorded his first sack of the season on Derek Carr during the 34–24 loss.
+In Week 2 against the Las Vegas Raiders, Jenkins recorded his first sack of the season on Derek Carr during the 24–34 loss.

-In Week 9 against the Tampa Bay Buccaneers on Sunday Night Football, Jenkins recorded his first interception of the season off a pass thrown by Tom Brady during the 38–3 win.
+In Week 9 against the Tampa Bay Buccaneers, Jenkins recorded his first interception of the season off a pass thrown by Tom Brady during the 38–3 win.

 In Week 17 against the Carolina Panthers, Jenkins recorded his 3rd interception of the season off a pass thrown by Teddy Bridgewater during the 33–7 win.
-Jenkins' third interception of the season tied his single season career high.
+Jenkins' third interception of the season tied his single-season career high.

 On March 30, 2022, Jenkins announced his retirement.
-He is also the only player who has ever been on a team that defeated both Tom Brady and Peyton Manning during a Super Bowl.